This article is dedicated primarily to HIPAA-compliant mobile app development but may be of interest to any healthcare provider or software developer.

-The technical safeguards directly determine the technology employed for protecting and controlling access to ePHI that can be transferred between or stored on servers and devices.
-For example, the technical policies for HIPAA compliance require that ePHI at rest and in transit should be encrypted when it passes beyond an organization’s internal firewalled servers.
-This ensures that even if a data breach occurs, intruders will be unable to read, decode, and use this data.
-However, the law doesn’t explicitly specify any technologies to use.
+The technical safeguards determine the mechanisms used to secure and control access to ePHI that can be shared between or stored on servers and devices.
+For example, the technical policies for HIPAA compliance require the encryption of ePHI at rest and in transit once it leaves the organization’s internal firewalled servers.
+In the event of a data breach, it will preclude bad guys from deciphering, reading, and using this data.

 Before we delve into the specifics of HIPAA-compliant app development, it will be useful to recollect why businesses put up with the increasing complexity and cost of HIPAA compliance.

 What is HIPAA compliance all about?
 The benefits for healthcare providers and patients, such as identity theft prevention, are undeniable.
-The HIPAA requirements also urge software developers to build future-proof infrastructures and come up with innovative solutions for the mHealth market.
-However, the biggest concern of businesses and institutions is to minimize the financial risks.
+The stringent regulations also urge developers to adopt a far-reaching and innovative approach to infrastructures and solutions, making them more competitive.
+However, the main goal of businesses and institutions is to minimize the financial risks.

 For startups, such consequences of non-compliance in healthcare data protection can prove deadly.
-Luckily, even new app developers can leverage the wealth of knowledge amassed by experts and follow the best practices and recommendations formulated over the years.
+Luckily, even beginners can leverage the wealth of knowledge amassed over the years.

 This best practice can be formulated as follows:

 An entity that gathers and keeps superfluous information not only fails HIPAA standards but also wastes resources on this data storage and protection.
 Continually assess how much information your app actually needs to operate and bring value to the users.